2022 Pakistan floods: Background

 The minister of climate change of Pakistan, Sherry Rehman, said that the provinces of Sindh and Balochistan had received more rainfall than the August average, with 784% and 500% more, respectively.
 Higher than average monsoon rains were also recorded in India and Bangladesh.
 The Indian Ocean is one of the fastest warming oceans in the world, warming by an average of 1 C-change (while worldwide temperatures are now at 1.2 C-change above pre-industrial temperatures, oceans in general are at around 0.7 C-change).
 The rise in sea surface temperatures is believed to increase monsoon rainfall.
 In addition, southern Pakistan experienced back-to-back heat waves in May and June, which were record-setting and themselves made more likely by climate change.
 These created a strong thermal low that brought heavier rains than usual.
 The heatwaves also triggered glacial flooding in Gilgit-Baltistan.

 Pakistan contributes less than 1% of global greenhouse gas emissions, but is one of the places most vulnerable to climate change.
 A study by an international team of climate scientists says that global heating made the flooding up to 50% worse and future floods more likely.
 However, some of the contributors to the severity of the flooding are local to the country.
-Deforestation in Pakistan has also been a factor worsening the floods.
+Unregulated construction and deforestation in Pakistan are factors that have worsened the floods.